AWS Lambda Sink Connector for Confluent Cloud¶

 topic.
 If an error occurs during Lambda execution, the connector is configured to write the error to theerror-<connector-id>

 topic and proceed.
 For additional details about Lambda invocation, see Synchronous invocation. - In asynchronous mode, the connector operates in a fire-and-forget mode.
 Records are processed on a best-effort, sequential basis.
 The connector does not attempt any retries.
 AWS Lambda automatically retries up to two times, after which AWS Lambda can move the request to a dead letter queue.
-For additional details about Lambda invocation, see Ansynchronous invocation.
+For additional details about Lambda invocation, see Asynchronous invocation.

 Features¶